linuxfandudeguy/theparrotcollection/README.md

 # theparrotcollection
 <img src="https://skillicons.dev/icons?i=netlify" alt="web dev" height="40"/>

 This is a large collection of party parrots, so large that it spans across 3 Netlify websites and 3 repositories.
+(4 if you count a api)

 All of these parrots are downloaded from a website called [cultofthepartyparrot.com](https://cultofthepartyparrot.com/)